harrywang/harrywang.github.io/_posts/2022-02-10-data-science-cheatsheet.md

 ---
 layout: post-toc
-title: Data Science Cheatsheet
+title: Python Data Science Tools Cheatsheet
 tags: tutorial coding
 permalink: ds
 ---

-The goal of this Python Data Science Cheatsheet is to list the most commonly needed concepts and tools for beginners, which is created based on many [references](#references).
+The goal of this Python Data Science Tools Cheatsheet is to illustrate the most commonly used concepts and tools for beginners.

 ## Python Collection Data Types